The Cleanest Collagen Supplements for Skin, Joints, and Workout Recovery in 2026

 Testing: Non-GMO Project Verified, GMP

-Best for: Budget-conscious buyers who want a clean, well-sourced bovine collagen at the lowest cost per serving.
+Best for: Budget-conscious buyers who want a clean, well-sourced bovine collagen and don't need athlete-tier certification.

 4. NAKED Collagen Peptides — Cleanest Label

-NAKED Nutrition built its brand around radical ingredient transparency, and their collagen peptides product is a perfect example.
+NAKED Nutrition built its brand around ingredient transparency, and their collagen peptides product is a good example.
 The ingredient list contains exactly one item: pasture-raised bovine collagen peptides.
-No additives, no fillers, no flavors, no sweeteners, and no processing aids.
+No additives, no fillers, no flavors, no sweeteners.
 The collagen is sourced from European and South American grass-fed, pasture-raised cattle.

-Skin health is deeply connected to inflammation — readers interested in the internal side of this can explore how walking interacts with inflammation over time.
-The 60-serving container provides two months of daily use at the 9.5-gram dose, which positions the per-day cost in a reasonable range.
-The limitation is the lack of premium third-party certification, though the single-ingredient formula mitigates many of the concerns that testing is designed to address.
+Skin health is deeply connected to inflammation.
+Readers interested in the internal side of this can explore how walking interacts with inflammation over time.
+The 60-serving container provides two months of daily use at the 9.5-gram dose.

 Dose: 9.5g collagen + 9g protein per serving (1 scoop)